-We are excited to be growing our planning teams and are seeking an entry-to-mid-level planning and design Project Associate to join our team of planners, urban designers, landscape designers in our Seattle office.
+We are excited to be growing our San Diego planning team and are seeking an entry-to-mid-level Planning & Design Project Associate to join our team of planners, urban designers, landscape designers, and communications/PR/marketing specialists.

 MIG supports a hybrid work-from-home/remote and in-office schedule and encourages in-person work for learning and team-building opportunities.
-This position will need to be available for some portion of in-person work each week for meetings in MIG's downtown Seattle office, as well as site visits and client meetings throughout the Pacific Northwest.
+This position will need to be available for some portion of in-person work each week for meetings in MIG's downtown San Diego office, as well as site visits and client meetings throughout the city.
 Proof of up-to-date COVID-19 vaccination is required for in-person work.

-- Collaborative Teammate: You will be part of the supportive group of planners and designers in the Seattle office and part of a cross-office, cross-discipline team that plans and designs with communities of all sizes across the U.S. for public and private sector clients.
+- Collaborative Teammate: You will work as part of a supportive, cross-office, cross-discipline team that plans and designs with communities of all sizes across the United States for public and private-sector clients.

-MIG works on projects nationwide; some travel, driving, evening, and weekend work will be required for community engagement or to meet deadlines.
+MIG works on projects nationwide; some travel, evening, and weekend work will be required for community engagement, site evaluations, or to meet deadlines.
 MIG encourages a sustainable and healthy work-life balance, and these excess hours can be offset during the week when possible.

-To accomplish the responsibilities, you will be able to manage competing priorities, think critically and creatively, interact with diverse community members and groups, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
-In addition, you have some combination of the following qualifications:
+To accomplish these responsibilities, you will be able to manage multiple tasks and deadlines, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
+In addition, you are expected to have some combination of the following qualifications:

-- A bachelor’s degree in urban design/planning, public policy, or a related field. (a master’s degree in a complementary field is a plus.)
+- A Bachelor’s degree in urban design or planning, public policy, or a related field.
+(A Master’s degree in these or a complementary field is a plus.)

-- Relevant professional experience in land use planning, urban planning, urban design, policy, community engagement, master planning or a closely related field with an understanding of and commitment to quality, inclusive, community centered planning and design.
+- Some relevant experience (internships OK) in land use planning, urban planning, urban design, policy, community engagement, master planning or a closely related field with an understanding of and commitment to quality, inclusive, community centered planning and design.

 - Ability to produce high-quality work products, including but not limited to graphics, charts, meetings, or research summaries; planning document and poster board layouts; and mapping.

 - Excellent skills in research, writing, analysis, document presentation and written and verbal communication.
-Graphics, graphic design, and document presentation proficiencies is a plus.
+Graphics, graphic design, and document presentation proficiencies are a plus.